tomap/hexo-theme-minidyne-demo/readme.md

 You can view the result here: https://hexo-theme-minidyne-demo.netlify.com/

-And donload the theme from here: https://github.com/tomap/hexo-theme-minidyne
+And download the theme from here: https://github.com/tomap/hexo-theme-minidyne